 To boost the flavor varieties or heat, try these yummy additions.

 Add more heat to this dish with your favorite seasonings.

 You can also spice these babies up as much as your little heart desires.
-Try adding a bit of red cayenne pepper, chipotle sauce, adobo sauce, adobo spices, or a Mexican hot sauce.
+Add a bit of red cayenne pepper, chipotle sauce, adobo sauce, spices, or a Mexican hot sauce.

 Here’s my favorite part, topping my enchiladas!
 I love making them tasty and pretty too.
 Below are my go-to toppings.